yoyoberenguer/EPROM/README.md

 How it works?:

-Both frequencies are decomposed into sub-frequencies, each stages of the synchronous UP 4-bits binary counter SN74LS193 will divide the frequency by 2.
+Both frequencies are decomposed into sub-frequencies by each stages of the synchronous UP 4-bits binary counter SN74LS193 dividing the frequency by 2.

 Each stages of the counter are compared bit by bit into the 16 pins SN74LS85 and the result is display with 3 diodes (A<B green, A>B red, A=B yellow).